Living Walls: Tuesday 19th May to Saturday 13th June, 2026

 Closing date for Submissons : 4th May 2026

-Delivery and Collection: please deliver your artwork to the Godalming Museum between Tuesday 12th May and Monday 18th May (by 11:00am).
+Delivery and Collection: we will arrange for delivery upon acceptance or you can deliver your artwork to the Godalming Museum between 10:00am and 11:00am on Monday 18th May.
 You will be able to collect your artwork on Monday 15th June before 11:00.

 Complete the form below and then send a photograph/s of your artwork to shirley@whatnext.earth.